baldurht/shipTracker/README.md

 ## Things to Improve

-1. Display the boats in a better way, use exit_time to generate a boat that moves across the screen in exit_time time
+1. Display the boats in a better way, use exit_time to generate a boat that moves across the screen in exit_time time.
-2. Add ui to change the polygon and generate the polygon based upon where the user says they are standing and their field of view
+2. Add ui to change the polygon and generate the polygon based upon where the user says they are standing and their field of view.